NomadHK/salt/README.md

 ### SALT1
 This is a scripted record of my LFS installation.
 If you have a computer like mine (Dell Inspiron 7347, Core i5-4210U) and share my penchant for no-frills geeky system, you may like to try it:

 Boot into Lubuntu LiveCD/USB.
+Connect to the internet.
+Download the build script.

 Create three partitions:
 * /dev/sda1, FAT32, 100MB, esp
 * /dev/sda2, ext4, whatever size minus swap, root
 * /dev/sda3, swap

 The host name is compiled into the kernel as "Geronimo".
-If you want to change it, edit line 1068 in the downloaded script.
+If you want to change it, edit line 1068 in the script.
 Change the timezone at line 555.
 You can check the timezone directory names in the LiveCD's /usr/share/zoneinfo.

 Run the script.